My Policeman (film): Production

 It was announced in September 2020 that Amazon Studios would produce the film.
 Michael Grandage was set to direct a screenplay written by Ron Nyswaner, with Harry Styles and Lily James entering negotiations to star.
 James would exit negotiations by February 2021, with Emma Corrin replacing her.
 In March 2021, David Dawson, Linus Roache and Rupert Everett joined the cast of the film.
 In June 2021, Kadiff Kirwan joined the cast of the film.

 Principal photography began in April 2021.
 Filming took place in London and Brighton and Hove.
-In Hove, filming took place at The Regency Town House in Brunswick Square for a wedding scene.
+In Hove, filming took place at The Regency Town House in Brunswick Square for the wedding scene.

 Release

 My Policeman had its world premiere at the Toronto International Film Festival on 11 September 2022.
-It screened at the Adelaide Film Festival from 19 October, before it had a limited theatrical release in the United States on 21 October 2022, and streamed on Prime Video from 4 November 2022.
+It screened at the Adelaide Film Festival from 19 October, before it had a limited theatrical release on 21 October 2022, and streamed on Prime Video from 4 November 2022.